-A sound risk culture has been integral to Macquarie's risk management framework since inception.
-Macquarie sets, promotes, monitors and reflects on the effectiveness of our risk culture.
-All staff have a role in managing risk.
-Ownership of risk, including risk culture, is at the business level.
-The Board, assisted by the BRiC, is responsible for forming a view on Macquarie's risk culture and the extent to which it supports the ability of Macquarie to operate consistently within its risk appetite.
-The Board also identifies and monitors any necessary or desirable actions to change the risk culture.
+Risk culture is foundational to risk management, supporting our ability to operate within risk appetite.
+Maintaining an appropriate and effective risk culture continues to be integral to Macquarie's risk management framework.
+The Board, assisted by the BRiC, is responsible for forming a view of risk culture within Macquarie and the extent to which it supports the ability of Macquarie to operate consistently within its risk appetite.
+Through its oversight, the Board can also identify any necessary or desirable changes and focus areas required to strengthen risk culture at Macquarie.

-Macquarie's approach to maintaining a sound risk culture is based on three components:
+Macquarie's approach to maintaining an appropriate and effective risk culture is based on an integrated and iterative cycle of: